 URP 6971 6 Thesis

-Students approved to pursue this option must complete all of the 27 core credits, 15 elective credits, and a minimum of 6 credit hours of thesis.
-The thesis must be completed and approved for the credit to be received.
+Students approved to pursue this option must complete all of the 24 core credits, 15 elective credits, 3 credits of internship, and a minimum of 6 credit hours of thesis.
+The thesis must be completed and approved for these credits to be applied.

-Internship - 3 hours
+Internship or Additional Elective - 3 hours

 URP 6940 3 Internship in Urban and Regional Planning

-All MURP students are required to complete at least 180 hours of work in a planning agency to earn the 3 credit hours stipulated as part of the core requirements above. .
-This requirement is waived for students with at least 5 years of relevant planning experience.
+All MURP students are required to complete at least 180 hours of work in a planning agency to earn the 3 credit hours stipulated as part of the core requirements above.
+This requirement is waived for students with at least 5 years of relevant planning experience; in lieu of the internship, an additional elective will be completed.

 COURSES